NateEag/how-i-code/content/abbreviations.rst

 Abbreviations shorten names, and thus can help readability.

-Too-short names, however, can be utterly unreadable. ``pbya`` is not a readable name (I eventually figured out that it stood for Post BY Author).
+Too-short names, however, can be utterly confusing. ``pbya`` is not a comprehensible name (I eventually figured out that it stood for Post BY Author).

 The following is a list of abbreviations I believe strike a good balance between brevity and readability.
-They should not usually be used by themselves
-- they are useful building blocks when naming things.
+They should not usually be used by themselves, but they are good building blocks when naming things.

 alg
   "algorithm" - When choosing algorithms dynamically, this can come in handy.